 Thea Johnson’s scholarship principally concerns the development of criminal adversarial systems with an eye towards how lawyers, administrators and policymakers can improve the efficiency and fairness of the criminal justice system.
 In particular, she studies the institutional roles of the public defender and prosecutor.
-Her most recent article, Measuring Plea Bargains, is forthcoming in the Indiana Law Journal.
-At Maine Law, she teaches Criminal Law and Criminal Procedure.
+At Maine Law, she teaches Criminal Law, Criminal Procedure, and Evidence.

 Johnson graduated from The George Washington University Law School, where she spent a semester working for the International Criminal Tribunal for Rwanda in Arusha, Tanzania.
 She received a degree in History from Harvard University.